The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galápagos Islands: Allie Almario of Premier Tours.

 Best ships for a splurge

-The 16-passenger Aqua Mare, the Galapagos’ first self-proclaimed superyacht.
-By law, the Galapagos National Park requires at least one naturalist guide for every 16 guests on any excursion; this yacht provides one guide per eight guests.
-The Owner’s Suite boasts a remarkable 10 windows.
-While that suite will run you $26,000 per person, rates for smaller cabins start at $9,500 per person.
+The 16-passenger Aqua Mare is the Galápagos’ first self-proclaimed superyacht.
+By law, the Galápagos National Park requires at least one naturalist guide for every 16 guests on any excursion; this yacht provides one guide per eight guests.
+The Owner’s Suite boasts a remarkable ten windows.

 Best large ship